EddieMcGowan/AI-Powered_Course_Module_Generator/README.md

 ## Data Sources
 - **Teacher-provided materials**: PDFs, articles, and web links.
 - **Public websites**: For web scraping text, tables, and images.
 - No external public dataset is required — the tool processes user-uploaded resources.
-I uploaded a scientific paper I used for testing.
+I uploaded a scientific paper pdf and a webpage I used for testing.

 ## Packages Required
 | Package | Purpose |